 - Practice a 4-step process for staying calm and confident.

-Participants will leave with a toolbox of techniques to immediately begin making positive changes in their conversations.
+Participants will leave with a toolbox of techniques to immediately begin seeing positive changes in their difficult conversations.

 “I always find your sessions motivate me to make a big step forward.
 I can clearly see the value in allocating more time in coaching and giving feedback to my team.
 Every day as I feel I am getting stronger in choosing the right words and forming the right questions, and then understanding their answers at a much deeper level.
 The results are impressive.
 Thank you again..
 I look forward to the next session with you.” – Vassilis Karonis, Cluster Manager at Seago Line